arkalim/obsidian-vault/100 Notes/Hugo.md

 [Quick Start | Hugo](https://gohugo.io/getting-started/quick-start/)

 ## Points
-- `draft: true` makes a post only available during the development server and it will not be built for the final website
 - Steps to install a theme is provided in the theme's GitHub repo
 - Configurations depend upon the theme
+- `draft: true` makes a post only available during the development server and it will not be built for the final website

 ## Installation
 ```
 brew install hugo
 ```

-## PaperMod Theme
+## Themes
 [Hugo PaperMod Theme](https://github.com/adityatelange/hugo-PaperMod)

+#### Modifying Themes
+- In the layouts folder, create folders to match the exact path of the file that you want to modify from the theme's layout folder (`themes/themeName/layout`)
+- Copy the file to that path in the layouts folder and edit it

+> If we edit the layouts of the theme directly, then the updates will get overwritten if we update the theme

 ## Commands
 #### Create a new site